opencv/opencv/modules/gpu/doc/image_processing.rst

     :param ccorr: Flags to evaluate cross-correlation instead of convolution.

     :param buf: Optional buffer to avoid extra memory allocations and to adjust some specific parameters.
-See :ocv:class:`gpu::ConvolveBuf`.
+See :ocv:struct:`gpu::ConvolveBuf`.

     :param stream: Stream for the asynchronous version.